nlpxucan/WizardLM/README.md

 Although on our complexity-balanced test set, **WizardLM-7B outperforms ChatGPT in the high-complexity instructions**, it still lag behind ChatGPT on the entire test set, and we also consider WizardLM to still be in a **baby state**.
 This repository will **continue to improve WizardLM**, train on larger scales, add more training data, and innovate more advanced large-model training methods.

-Note for demo usage: Demo 1-4 are all WizardLM-7B.
+<b>Note for demo usage:</b> Demo 1-4 are all WizardLM-7B.
 Please use them as evenly as possible to prevent one of them from being too heavy and responding slowly.
 We only recommend using **English** to experience our model.
 Support for other languages will be introduced in the future.
 The demo currently only supports **single-turn** conversation.

 ## Call for Feedbacks
 We welcome everyone to use your professional and difficult insturctions to evaluate WizardLM, and show us examples of poor performance and your suggestions in the [issue discussion](https://github.com/nlpxucan/WizardLM/issues) area.
 We are focusing on improving the Evol-Instruct now and hope to relieve existing weaknesses and issues in the the next version of WizardLM.
 After that, we will open the code and pipeline of up-to-date Evol-Instruct algorithm and work with you together to improve it.